Excellent Ways to Develop Social Skills and Independence at the Store

-The shopping activity involves load of waiting, starting from getting ready to go for shopping, crossing the roads safely and waiting to collect change when needed.
-Student should allows be encouraged to wait especially while in a queue.
+The shopping activity involves a load of waiting, starting from getting ready to go for shopping, crossing the roads safely and waiting to collect change when needed.
+A student should allow being encouraged to wait especially while in a queue.

 The waiting skill can be developed by exploring different games that involve waiting and showing awareness of others.
 While waiting may be difficult for some students with autism, there is no harm in trying.